The Chicken Connoisseur: Controversy

 In January 2017, Quashie came under criticism after he featured Taylor Harris (stage name 'Bonkaz') rapping in one of his YouTube videos.
 Harris was previously convicted of groping a 13-year-old girl in 2010.
 Harris was also jailed for three years in 2011 for his part in a murder of a 22-year-old disabled man.

 Personal life

 Quashie lives in Tottenham in North London.
 Following his rise to fame, many people speculated about his age due to his youthful appearance, some assuming him to be a decade younger.
-Quashie has also said that he is not interested in discussing his age.
-Quashie is also an Arsenal fan, stating it in his YouTube videos and interviews since his rise to prominence.
-Quashie is also a member of the Church of Jesus Christ of Latter-day Saints.
+Quashie is a renowned Arsenal fan, stating it in his YouTube videos and interviews since his rise to prominence.
+He is also a member of the Church of Jesus Christ of Latter-day Saints.

 In May 2017, Quashie endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
 During an interview with The Fader he said: "he's one of the few people who make sense".